shubham1698/cis6930fa24-project3/README.md

 - I have made an assumed that the location string will properly spaced as i am using whitespaces count to parse data.
 - The link sent as in Input will be an valid string.
+- User will submit One pdf at any given point of time